-The ESC does not intend to further consider approaches already reviewed and rejected by VCEC (2012, chapter 9).
-These include the payback period and "one-for-one" approaches.
-The remaining approaches able to be considered in this position paper belong to the "wholesale price plus" approach, which is the method the ESC proposes to use.
+In the draft decision, the Commission indicated that it does not intend to further consider approaches already reviewed and rejected by VCEC (VCEC 2012, chapter 9), including the payback period and 'one-for-one' approaches.
+It was proposed to adopt the 'wholesale price plus' approach.